AlbrechtL/welle.io/README.md

 For a detailed description of how to build the "gui_1" version, see "README.GUI_1.md.

-For a description of the "gui_2" version, see "README.GUI_2.md.

 For a detailed description of how to build the "GUI_3" version, see "README.GUI_3.md.